Wander around Blackfriars, Ludgate Hill, Fleet Street and Chancery Lane and see various places in London associated with the English legal system.

 In 1846, Charles Dickens established his own newspaper, the Daily News, at 90 Fleet Street.
 He resigned after only 17 issues but the paper continued, as the News Chronicle, until 1960.

-St Bride's church, on the left just after Ludgate Circus, is known as the journalist's church.
-Most of the pews are dedicated to Fleet street reporters and editors, and during John McCarthy's captivity in the Lebanon in the 1990's, allnight vigils were held here.
+St Bride’s church, on the left just after the Punch Tavern (down Bride Lane) is known as the journalist’s church.
+Most of the pews are dedicated to Fleet street reporters and editors, and during John McCarthy’s captivity in the Lebanon in the 1990’s, allnight vigils were held here.

 One of its most infamous lodgers was a parrot whose knowledge of abusive words was extensive.
 People came from all over to hear it swear.
 When the parrot died in 1926, obituaries appeared in newspapers throughout the English speaking world.
 It was even mentioned on the BBC.